fainorr/hallway_sim/README.md

     - **fxn_hall_intersect.py**: this function returns the links for a room that changes the direction of the hallway, open on sides where it connects with a straight section and closed otherwise

-3. **person_gen.py**: in the same way that the hallway_urdf_gen script creates a URDF for a randomized hallway, this script generates a randomized cylindrical "person" from a normal distribution and outputs its description to the **person.urdf** file.
+3. **person_gen.py**: in the same way that the **hallway_urdf_gen.py** script creates a URDF for a randomized hallway, this script generates a randomized cylindrical "person" from a normal distribution and outputs its description to the **person.urdf** file.
 To accomodate the possibility that a simulation might include more than one person, the URDF accepts an "index" specified in the launch file.

 4. **elevator.urdf**: with a move-able door and buttons as contact sensors, this URDF specifies an elevator model for testing the integration of the arm with a moving robot.